In these exotic and weird hotels, travellers do not have to look behind their closed walls for suspense.

 Forest Hut Hotel, Sweden

 Ignoring the comforts of the modern world, the Forest Hut Hotel in Kolarbyn, Sweden, makes it look fun.
-This hotel offers you a new design for rooms, making it one of the weird hotels around the world.
+This hotel offers you a new design for rooms, making it one of the weird hotels in the world.

 The cottages are located in a farmyard next to Lake Skärsjön, and adopt a simple form of primitive living, with candlelit rooms, shared outdoor dwellings, a lake or creek as an option for bathing, sparkling fire, scenery and aroma and forest sounds to entertain you.